 Impact

-An Insecure Direct Object Reference in the ProfilePress plugin before version 4.16.17 allows an authenticated user with Subscriber other user’s subscription.
-The plugin does not verify ownership of the target subscription before performing the cancellation, enabling an attacker to terminate active plans belonging to other users.
+An Insecure Direct Object Reference in the ProfilePress plugin before version 4.16.17 allows an authenticated user with a Subscriber+ role to cancel other users’ active subscriptions.
+The plugin does not verify ownership of the targeted subscription before performing the cancellation, enabling an attacker to terminate active plans belonging to other users.

 Affected Systems